Cent'anni a Panzanoo

 (Project in progress)

-I don't really know how to explain these contrasts, but glancing back at the past, I get the sense that the Panzano area and its shipyard lie at the source of a space shaped by ongoing migrations where physical, temporal, and mental borders constantly overlap and blur.
+I cannot quite explain these contrasts, but glancing back at the past, I feel the city of Monfalcone and its old workers’ village of Panzano are the source of a zone of manifold migrations, a place where physical, temporal, and mental borders continually overlap and blur.